-Mayor Ali Sajjad Taj has served on the Artesia City Council since December 2013.
-He was elected Mayor on December 12, 2016.
+Councilmember Ali Sajjad Taj has served on the Artesia City Council since December 2013 and served as Mayor from December 12, 2016 - December 11, 2017.

 • He chairs the Membership Committee and serves on the Board of Directors for the California Contract Cities Association.

 • He is a member of the Board of Directors of the League of California Cities.

 And he serves on the Public Safety Policy Committee of the League of California Cities.

 • He is a member of the Executive Committee of the Board of Directors of the Eco-Rapid Transit Orange Line Development Authority of Los Angeles County, and serves the Executive Committee in the capacity of Internal Auditor.

 • He is a member of the Board of Directors of the California Joint Powers Insurance Authority.

 • He is a member of the Board of Directors of the Asian Pacific Islander Caucus of the League of California Cities, serving as a Director at Large.